kenhmh/Guess-the-word/README.md

 # Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-  Start game button - When loading the page a start game button can be seen.
+  Start game button - When entering the page a start game button can be seen.
 Once the user presses the start button, the game starts by showing the scrambled word.

   timer - the countdown starts once the page is loaded.
 Users would have to solve as many words as possible within the time limit (3 minutes)